 In 2011, INFORMS awarded Dr. Kenneth Chelst their highest honor, INFORMS President's Award, for his work in bringing operations research into high schools and for his work in applying operations research concepts to dozens of police, fire and EMS departments across the country.

-Dr. Chelst is also a member of the INFORMS Roundtable, which is an organization of the fifty leading analytics professionals from organizations across the US.
+Dr. Chelst retired from his membership of the INFORMS Roundtable, which is an organization of the fifty leading analytics professionals from organizations across the US.

 Dr. Chelst has received a dozen teaching awards with many of them coming from Ford Motor Company for his teaching of structured decision-making.
 Dr. Chelst played a lead role in the development of the Engineering Management Masters Program, which has achieved national recognition.
 This program emphasizes team projects and providing the corporate sponsor with immediate return on educational investment dollars.
 He also consults with Urban Science Applications Inc., a world-wide leader in the planning of new car dealership networks.
 Dr. Chelst is a member of INFORMS (Institute for Operations Research and the Management Sciences).

 - Ph.D. - 1975, (Operations Research) MIT, Sloan School

 - M.S. - 1972, (Operations Research) MIT, Sloan School

 - Rabbinic Ordination - 1972, R.I.E.T.S. of Yeshiva University

 - B.S. - 1970 (Math & Physics) Yeshiva College, NY

 IE 7720 Decision and Risk Analysis